-- 1. Transit to any locations (by small vessel for example) - 2.
-Estimated depth(s) and bottom time(s) anticipated. - 3.
-Specific tasks to be completed. - 4.
-Decompression status and repetitive dive plans, if required. - 5.
-Diver recall signal.
+Transit to any locations (by small vessel for example)

+Estimated depth(s) and bottom time(s) anticipated.

+Specific tasks to be completed.

+Decompression status and repetitive dive plans, if required.

+Diver recall signal and emergency procedures.

 Field dive plans may be verbal, or come in the form of a sign in/out sheet or board depending on the nature of the dive activity.
-The specific format of the daily dive plan record will be determined by the Lead Diver.
+The specific format of the field dive plan will be described within the HASP, and if using a written procedure or worksheet, attached to the HASP for ease of use by the field team.